How to Obtain a Work Permit in UK

 Types of work permits in UK

-- Tier 5 Government Authorised Exchage visa, issued for termporary workers applying for a fellowship or reasearch program;
+• Tier 5 Government Authorized Exchange visa, issued for temporary workers applying for a fellowship or research program;

-- Tier 5 Youth Mobility Scheme, awarded to students who want to study in UK; our immigration solicitors can provide you with further details on each of the work permits available for non-EEA citizens.
+• Tier 5 Youth Mobility Scheme, awarded to students who want to study in UK.

-Our immigration solicitors in UK can provide you with assistance in obtaining a work permit here and can offer you further information on the proceedings you must follow, in accordance to your situation.
+Our immigration solicitors in UK can provide you with assistance in obtaining a work permit here and can offer you further information on the proceedings you must follow, in accordance with your situation.

 Conditions for obtaining a UK work permit